BPRI Staff

 Jennifer.Bettis@wwu.edu

-Jennifer comes from a background in political science, and has worked in various roles in academia including teaching environmental law & policy and American government at California State University, Chico and managing administrative services in the Department of Journalism here at WWU.
+Jennifer Bettis' research background is in political science and public policy.
+She has worked in various roles in academia including teaching environmental law & policy and American government at California State University, Chico and managing administrative services in the Department of Journalism here at WWU.

-Jennifer will head BPRI research efforts including fieldwork projects, data analysis, and pursuing new research trajectories.
-She will manage the portfolio of BPRI's research initiatives and grant funded projects; conduct media outreach & manage social media; and will play a critical role in both maintaining and furthering regional understandings of the importance of the international border in the BC – WA context.
+Jennifer heads BPRI research efforts including: fieldwork projects, data & policy analysis, and pursuing new research trajectories.
+She manages the portfolio of BPRI's research initiatives and grant funded projects; facilitates the publication of BPRI reports and briefs; conducts media outreach & manages social media; and plays a critical role in both maintaining and furthering regional understandings of the importance of the international border in the BC – WA context.
 She holds a Master's degree in Political Science, and a BA in Social Science - both from CSU Chico.

 Ruth.Musonda@wwu.edu